Dungyichao/PeriodicScheduler_Semaphore/README.md

 </p>
 <br />

 The sequence is important especially for <b>E,F,G, H</b>.
-Before Initialize LCD (F), we need to first disable the SysTick Exception (make sure the HAL_Delay can function properly) and start the TIM2.
-G will need to have the SysTick exception for context switching, so it is placed at the last position.
+Before Initialize LCD (G step), we need to first disable the SysTick Exception (E step, make sure the HAL_Delay can function properly) and start the TIM2 (F step).
+H step requires the SysTick exception for context switching, so it is placed at the last position.

 <p align="center">
 <img src="/img/include_header_main.gif" height="100%" width="100%">